-At 30 June 2014, 1.7% of the City's non-casual employees had identified as being a person of Aboriginal or Torres Strait Islander descent.
-This level has been stable for the past four years.
-In comparison the average for the Sydney Inner Councils' benchmarking peer group in 2014 was 1.3%.
+At 30 June 2016, 1.6% of the City's non-casual employees had identified as being a person of Aboriginal or Torres Strait Islander descent.
+In comparison the average for the Sydney Inner Councils' benchmarking peer group in 2016 was 1.92%.

-The City Operations division has the highest percentage of non-casual Aboriginal and Torres Strait Islander staff (2.9%).
+The City Operations division has the highest percentage of non-casual Aboriginal and Torres Strait Islander staff (2.5%).